kharmabum/fototropik/_pages/film-recommendations.md

 - [The Tragedy of Macbeth] (2021)
     - Directed by Joel Coen
     - Screenplay by Joel Coen
+- [The Banshees of Inisherin] (2022)
+    - Directed by Martin McDonagh
+    - Screenplay by Martin McDonagh
+- [The Northman] (2022)
+    - Directed by Robert Eggers
+    - Screenplay by Robert Eggers, Sjón

 [The Salt of the Earth]:https://www.imdb.com/title/tt3674140/
 [20th Century Women]: https://www.imdb.com/title/tt4385888/